#WeTheCivic: America 250

 In the last years, we’ve witnessed a full-scale campaign by elected officials to silence American voices, stories, bodies, history, and journalism.

-Why center nonprofit voices?
+Why tell nonprofit stories?

 Enslaved people building mutual aid networks.
 Immigrant communities founding neighborhood institutions.
 Indigenous organizers defending sovereignty.
 Black women leading civic movements.
 Queer activists building health infrastructure.
 Workers organizing for economic dignity across generations.
 Climate defenders protecting communities that government abandoned.